 For example he took on the troublesome role of Chief Executive of the Welsh Rugby Union in 2002.
 Under his command the WRU went from making a loss of £3.7 million in the year he joined, to making a profit of £3.6 million in the year he left.
 (2005)

 Prior to his job at the WRU, he worked as executive director of the NSW Rugby Union, was CEO at the NZ Rugby Union and CEO at Australia’s National Rugby League.
 He also spent time as the CEO of Sport England.

-Before his time as a sports executive, Mr. Moffett had a long period in waste management, both with major companies in Australia and his own businesses, which was involved in contract cleaning and clinical waste and landfill.
+Before his time as a sports executive, Mr. Moffett had a long period in waste management, both with major companies in Australia and his own businesses, which were involved in contract cleaning, clinical waste and landfill.

 He’s been around and he knows his stuff.
 He’s no lotto playing banker who struck it rich during a few lucky foreign exchange deals, and only wanted to be PM because of a childhood ambition.
 David Moffett is the real deal, and he is on a real mission.